Our journey so far

 Our new plan places a greater focus on student engagement and wellbeing, human rights and supporting students to successfully transition through the stages of schooling when they start Prep, move to secondary education and onto life after school.
 The new plan also commits to undertaking the final Queensland Disability Review recommendation and transitioning to a new resource allocation model for students with disability.

 We will continue to monitor student outcomes, including academic achievement, school disciplinary absences, access to full-time educational programs and Queensland Certificate of Education attainment.
 As part of our new plan, we will also be monitoring student wellbeing, student and parent satisfaction and retention in years 10 to 12.

 To achieve better outcomes, our new plan commits to actions under 3 focus areas:

-- setting expectations that with the right support every student with disability can succeed
+Setting expectations to foster an inclusive culture which respects diversity and acknowledges that with the right support, every student with disability can succeed.

-Assistant Director-General’s leadership message (transcript).
-You can also hear about how some Queensland state schools are improving outcomes for students with disability by going to these videos:
+You can hear about how some Queensland state schools are improving outcomes for students with disability in these videos: